swapnalikadam/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-This repository is designed for storing solutions to problems from the LeetCode platform.
-I've organized the solutions by problem category or difficulty level.
-Each code has an accompanying README file that explains my approach and captures any learnings I gained from solving each problem.
+Each branch within this repository corresponds to a separate solution, and each solution is accompanied by its own README file.
+These README files detail my approach to the problem and encapsulate any insights or learnings I acquired during the solving process.